Applehand/DinnerParty/README.md

 ### The Debutante
 A charming young woman with an eye for self-doubt.
 ### The Fool
-A happy idiot who never realizes the gravity of a situation.
-Incapable of reading the room.
+A happy idiot who is incapable of reading the room.
 ### The Noble
 A confident middle-aged man who wears expensive clothes and uses a lot of words to say little.